 Typically, pumpkins from farms are sold by the pound.
-According to the United States Department of Agriculture, the average price per pound of pumpkin is $1.38 cents for consumers.
-A standard pumpkin weighs 10 to 14 pounds, which means you could pay $14 to $20 per pumpkin.
+According to the United States Department of Agriculture, the average price per pound of pumpkin is about $2 for consumers.
+A standard pumpkin weighs 10 to 14 pounds, which means you could pay $20 to $28 per pumpkin.
 This price varies depending on which state you’re in, how well pumpkin crops are doing, and where you buy pumpkins from.
 There’s also a big difference between pumpkin prices at local places and big-box retailers, which you can find out more about below.

 Local Sellers’ Prices

 Local sellers’ prices are often higher than big-box retailers because they charge for pumpkins by the pound.
 Small, decorative pumpkins may go for around $5, while larger pumpkins, like those used for carving, may go for $16 to $25.

 An advantage of buying from farmers markets and pumpkin patches is that they will have a greater size variety than a big-box retailer.
 Pumpkins come in many different shapes, sizes, and colors.
 Miller Farms Market’s pumpkin patch in Virginia, for example, boasts 23 varieties of pumpkin, squash, and gourd.
 Buying local is also beneficial because you’ll be supporting small, locally-owned businesses.

 Big-Box Retailers’ Prices